 ~~DOUBLE Genre Bust~~

 Their powers seem beautiful, until they twist.
 With family dynamics based on their shared power, there’s a lot of sisterly conflict–and plenty of love, too.
 One of my favorite reads from last year, I’m looking forward to picking up the sequel.
 [Amazon Link]

 I can’t tell you why, because that would be a spoiler for the Umbrella Academy.
 And even more of a spoiler for the Raven Boys.
 Let’s just say there are certain characters who hold certain attributes in common.
 You’ll just have to trust me on this one.
 [Amazon Link]

 If you love Umbrella Academy, too, there’s a good chance my stories will be right up your alley.
-You can click here to sign up for my newsletter–which comes along with a free short story collection Spells and Spaceships: Stories.
+You can click here to sign up for my newsletter–which comes along with a free short story collection.
 My obsession with superheroes has made its way into the collection, as it does with so much of my life.
 There are also space racers, magic school rejects, and a day in the life of the last human on Earth.
 It’s pretty fun stuff, if I may say so myself.